 JFS will offer “Holocaust Survivor Families: Knowing the Pain and Learning Life Lessons” presented by Bea Hollander-Goldfein Ph.D., LMFT via Zoom on Tuesday, March 1 from 7:00 to 9:00 p.m.

-Dr. Hollander-Goldfein, a licensed clinical psychologist and a licensed marriage and family therapist, is the Director of the Transcending Trauma Project (TTP).
+Dr. Hollander-Goldfein, a licensed clinical psychologist and a licensed marriage and family therapist, is the Director of the Transcending Trauma Project (TTP) sponsored by the Council for Relationships.
 She will discuss findings that emerged from the project that are already making major contributions to the fields of trauma, coping and adaptation, and intergenerational transmission.
 The Project conducted deepened life histories with survivors designed to elicit thoughts, feelings and internal experiences in order to understand how survivors coped and how they were able to rebuild their lives after the war.
 TTP also conducted deepened life histories with the children and grandchildren to explore how the parents’ experiences impacted the next generation.